 Even though we’d done the longest zip in the world when we were in Costa Rica, we had a better day at Cape Enrage.
 The overall experience had the New Brunswick feel to it.
 An excited staff truly does make a difference and knowing that we were safe allowed us to really explore the possibilities while in the air.

 This wasn’t my first time experiencing Cape Enrage and it definitely won’t be my last.
+Canadian road trips to adventures are the home of my heart.
 I always say to my family that my idea of the perfect day would be to wake up in the morning, jump out of or off of something and continue on with my day.
 Imagine how productive you’d be if you were filled with that kind of adrenaline daily?